Shabbir33/Internshala_Assignment_Grid/README.md

 For Frontend:
 Go inside /frontend and open terminal:
--npm install
+- npm install
--npm run dev
+- npm run dev

 Go to the url provided in terminal by vite (http://localhost:5173)